Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

+Classically, when looking forward to bound the leading coefficient of such $L$-series, one proceeds in three steps.
+First, a bound could be easily given for $| \Lambda (s)|$ in the half-plane defined by $\Re(s) > 3/2$, using the Hasse-Weil bound.
+Second, using the functional equation, one proves that the bound is still valid in the other half-plane defined by $\Re(s) < 1/2$.
+What is missing, is to bound it in the vertical strip defined by $1/2 < \Re(s) < 3/2$.
+However, in each case when Conjectures \ref{funct-eq} and \ref{bsd} are proven, it is also proven that $|\Lambda(s)|$ is bounded in this vertical strip (even if it doesn't follow formally from Conjectures \ref{funct-eq} and \ref{bsd}, but, e.g. from modularity).

-To bound the leading coefficient $L^{*}(A/K, 1)$, Yu.
-Manin suggested to use the functional equation and some explicit equation for the derivative \cite[formula (48)]{manin}.
-Here we use the functional equation and the classical convexity argument as in the Phragm\'en-Lindelöf principle, as in \cite{goldfeld-szpiro}.
-We conclude applying the Cauchy inequality in two different ways, because we want to obtain different kind of bounds.
+Here we use the Hasse-Weil bound for bounding $|\Lambda(s)|$ in the right-half-plane $\Re(s) > 3/2$, the functional equation for the $\Lambda$-series (Conjecture \ref{funct-eq}) to bound it in the left-half-plane $-1/2 < \Re(s)$, and the classical convexity argument as in the Phragm\'en-Lindelöf principle (see \cite{phragmen-lindeloef1908} or \cite[section 5.61 page 177]{titchmarsh-book-th-funct}) to bound it in the vertical strip $-1/2 \leq \Re(s) \leq 3/2$.
+Nevertheless, in order to apply the Phragm\'en-Lindel\"of principle, we will use a hypothesis on the order of growth of the $\Lambda$-series, Hypothesis \ref{hyp-phragmen-lindeloef}, as in (\ref{condition-phragmen-lindeloef-strip}) below.
+In some sense, this condition replaces the condition on the growth of the sequence $(a_n)$ of the coefficients of the $L$-series used by Manin.
+We conclude by applying the Cauchy inequality in two different ways so as to obtain different kinds of bounds for the leading coefficient $L^*(A/K,1)$.

+\begin{lemma}[Phram\'en-Lindel\"of] Let $f(z)$ be an analytic function of $z = r e^{i \theta}$, regular in the region $D$ between two straight lines making an angle $\pi/\alpha$ at the origin, and on the lines themselves.
+Suppose that